Generic Name: mycophenolate (mye-koe-FEN-oh-late MOE-fe-til) (Oral route)

 - For kidney transplants:

-- Teenagers and children 3 months of age and older—Dose is based on body size as determined by the doctor.
-The suspension dose is 600 milligrams (mg) per square meter [m(2)] two times a day.
-The capsules and tablets are given as 750 mg to 1 gram two times a day.
+- Children 5 years of age and older—Dose is based on body size as determined by the doctor.
+The dose is 400 milligrams (mg) per square meter [m(2)] two times a day, up to a maximum dose of 720 mg two times a day.

 If you miss a dose of this medicine, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not double doses.